Hampstead Mall

 The extension of Hampstead Mall was never completed, but by 1870, the area was an enclosed pleasure ground for the neighborhood residents who could not easily travel the two miles to the Battery to enjoy walks.

-The first transportation intrustion into the park occurred in 1897 when a right-of-way was granted to the Electric Railroad to run a line along Columbus St.
+The first transportation intrusion into the park occurred in 1897 when a right-of-way was granted to the Electric Railroad to run a line along Columbus St.

 A bandstand was built in 1901.
 The bandstand was moved in 1905 because it was in the way of the addition of the railway in 1905.
 Electric lights replaced gas ones in 1902.

 In 1905, eight shade trees on both sides of Columbus St. were removed to improve access along the street between Meeting St. and the planned Union Station on East Bay St. The matter was disputed at City Council, and a committee was eventually created to investigate the matter.
 The special committee's members took different positions on how to avoid the problems expected from running the rail line through the park including the risk of scaring horses and endangering children.
 When the matter finally came back to City Council, the body voted to sacrifice 11 more oaks to the reworking of Columbus St. but requested the Parks Commission to consider other beautification of the park.

 The northwest quadrant was given to the Playground Commission for the use as a playground in 1913.
 The playground is named the Philip Simmons Park at Mall Playground at 68 Columbus St.

 The City extended the roadway of America St. through the park in 1956 in an effort to speed traffic heading north–south on the peninsula.